sparkylinux/sparky-community/README.md

-﻿This repository contains scripts and config files for SparkyLinux, contributed by the community.
+﻿This repository contains scripts and config files contributed by the community.